 The Early Years classrooms should have defined areas with clearly labelled resources to ensure the children can access them easily.
 Both Nursery and Reception should be set up in a way to provide children with experiences and activities in all of the seven areas of learning.
-Classrooms should have a writing area, maths area, creative area, book corner, role play area, construction/small world area, sand and water area, malleable play area, music area and outdoor area.
+The EYFS area has a writing area, maths area, creative area, book corner, role play area, construction/small world area, sand and water area, malleable play area, music area and outdoor area.